-Mary Jo Callan recently returned to school.
 As the director of the Edward Ginsberg Center at the University of Michigan, Mary Jo has resumed her efforts to prepare young people to work toward a more just community and world.
-The Ginsberg Center’s work in Washtenaw County, the Southeast Michigan region, and throughout the United States is aimed at advancing two goals – developing students while developing the community.
+The Ginsberg Center’s community and civic engagement work is aimed at advancing two goals – developing students while developing the community.